apache/apisix/docs/en/latest/plugins/prometheus.md

   | node     | IP address of the Upstream node.                                                                                                    |

 - Info: Information about the APISIX node.
+- Shared dict: The capacity and free space of all nginx.shared.DICT in APISIX.

 Here are the original metrics from APISIX: